 The Compensation Committee has the authority to retain an independent executive compensation consultant.
-For 2022, the Compensation Committee retained NFPCC.
-In compliance with the SEC and NYSE disclosure requirements, the Compensation Committee reviewed the independence of NFPCC under six independence factors.
-After its review, the Compensation Committee determined that NFPCC was independent.
+From January through April of 2024, the Compensation Committee retained NFPCC.
+In May of 2024, the Compensation Committee terminated engagement with NFPCC and engaged CBIZ Compensation Consulting ("CBIZ") as its independent executive compensation consultant for the remainder of the year.
+In compliance with the SEC and NYSE disclosure requirements, the Compensation Committee reviewed the independence of NFPCC and CBIZ under six independence factors.
+After its review, the Compensation Committee determined that NFPCC and CBIZ were independent.

-In 2022, NFPCC:
+In 2024, NFPCC: